How Much Does Adoption Cost in North Carolina?

 Adoption Funding for Adoptive Families

-While private adoption costs can be expensive, there is some financial assistance available to help growing families.
-Here are some of the most common options for hopeful parents looking to finance their adoption:
+While private adoption costs can be expensive, there is some financial assistance available to help.

 • Employer assistance: Some employers, including the US Military, provide financial assistance and leave from work.
 You should check with your employers’ Human Resource Department to see what adoption benefits exist.